 One of the nice things about inversive limit sets is that they typically are deviations from a sphere (e.g. here) so it is tempting to think they could be used to define a global landscape such as mountains, craters and hills on a planet or moon.
-To get the variety you can use the inversive substitution rules approach of my recent post, which was based on an octahedral configuration of six spheres.
-You then stat with a spherical limit set and switch to varied configurations.
+To get the variety you can use the inversive substitution rules approach of my recent post, which happened to be based on an octahedral configuration of six spheres.
+You then start with a spherical limit set and switch to varied configurations.
 There are a wide variety of configuration but in this post I'll consider only distortions, meaning the same connectivity but different placement and size of the spheres.

 For the tetrahedral spherical limit set it is worse, there are no degrees of freedom.
 You must stay as a sphere.